Ubuntu (Linux) Desktop using RDP GUI with Windows WSL

 Wait for the tasksel command to complete desktop installation and setup, as this will take a long time to complete.

-Install and setup xrdp:
+Install xrdp:

 sudo apt-get install -y xrdp